 But as with most Egyptian temples built during the Greco-Roman period, a much older temple once existed at the spot, with portions of the enclosure wall dating back to the Old Kingdom.

-Horus was one of ancient Egypt’s most important gods and was worshipped from Predynastic times up until the Roman era.
+Horus was one of ancient Egypt’s most important gods, having been was worshipped from Predynastic times up through Roman era.
 He’s often depicted as a man with a falcon head or sometimes as just a falcon.

 Horus was the son of Osiris and Isis, and he was born in the marshes following the death of his father at the hands of Set (learn more here).